 Learn what taking a short position is all about, and how investors can use this strategy to their advantage.

 During bear markets, some investors are able to make money when individual stocks decline thanks to an investment strategy called “short selling.”
 But what exactly is a short position and how can investors use this technique to profit?

 Market participants normally take long positions in stocks, which means that they hope the company's share price will go up, which is known as taking a “long position.”
 When an investor takes a long position in a stock, the idea is that they will buy shares at a low price and then they will sell shares at a higher price.

-However, speculators often short a stock for a profit, and some investors use it as a hedge against the downside risk of a long position in the same security.
+However, speculators often take short positions for a profit, and some investors use them as a hedge against the downside risk of a long position in the same security.
 Here’s a brief overview of how a short sell works and how investors trading in the stock market can profit from them.